 Company Secretary (CS): In both private and public sector organisations, a company secretary has a senior position.
 Companies prefer to hire people with abilities and expertise proportionate to the size and complexity of their organisation, and there are CS with varying levels of experience available.

-Cost and work Accountant: The responsibility of a cost and work accountant (CWA) is to gather, assess, and analyse all available financial data while taking all relevant factors into consideration, and subsequently interpreting the results for management.
+Cost and work Accountant: The responsibility of a cost and work accountant (CWA) is to gather, assess, and analyse all available financial data while considering all relevant factors, and subsequently interpreting the results for management.
 In today’s corporate strategy and planning, the CWA is regarded as a crucial component.

 Business accounting and taxation: This position entails handling the books of accounts for any company, filing returns, paying taxes, abiding by legal obligations, finalising accounts, and taking on challenging accounting, taxation, auditing, and compliance activities.